 (For Children up to 6 years of Age)

-The Church requires parents and godparents to attend preparation classes so that they are well-prepared for this first sacramental encounter and celebration with their child.
-Click on the link below to view the schedule for 2018-2019 Classes.
+The Church requires parents and Godparents to attend preparation classes so that they are well-prepared for this first sacramental encounter and celebration with their child.

 To Sign up for Baptism class and Baptisms please fill out an application at least one month before the date of your child baptism.

-*Please Note – Preparation Class dates are subject to change, please call our D.R.E at 561-832-3757 to register for the class.
+*Please Note – Please call our D.R.E at 561-832-3757 to register for the pre-baptism preparation class.
+Preparation class dates are subject to change.

 Child’s Qualifications: 5 years old or younger who has not been previously baptized